 Nestled in the lush Willamette Valley, with an easy drive to both the Pacific Ocean and the Cascades, the University of Oregon is renowned for its research prowess and commitment to teaching.
 As a Duck, you will be challenged to question critically, think logically, communicate clearly, act creatively, and live ethically.

 It’s your move.
-Pursue a major or minor in one or many of our wide array of academic programs.
-Our median class size is 20 students, and the student to teacher ratio is 17:1.
+Pursue a major or minor in one or many of our 300+ academic programs, and the student to teacher ratio is 16:1.
 You will be able to build relationships with your professors, pursue internships, study abroad, conduct independent research, and build your own academic experience with our flexible quarter system.
 Your total degree is 180 credits, with 60 for general education, 60 for your major, and 60 as electives.

 The University of Oregon is one of two schools in the Pacific Northwest selected for membership in the prestigious Association of American Universities, a consortium of 62 leading public and private research institutions in the United States and Canada.
 World-recognized faculty pursue a career at the University of Oregon because of our rich environment for scholarship, and our students benefit from their experience, research, and engagement in the classroom.